-- Make your liver synthesize fats, which are exported as VLDL cholesterol, which leads to dyslipidemia (blood tryglicerides and cholesterol), fat around the organs and ultimately, heart disease (1, 2).
+- Make your liver synthesize fats, which are exported as VLDL cholesterol, which leads to dyslipidemia (high blood triglycerides and cholesterol), fat around the organs and ultimately, heart disease (1, 2).

-- Increase blood levels of uric acid, leading to gout and elevated blood pressure (3, 4).
+- Increase blood levels of uric acid, leading to gout and high blood pressure (3, 4).

 - Cause deposition of fat in the liver, potentially leading to non-alcoholic fatty liver disease (5, 6).

-- Cause insulin resistance, which ultimately leads to obesity and type II diabetes (7, 8).
+- Cause insulin resistance, which can lead to obesity and type II diabetes (7, 8).